A currency exchange rate reflects interest rate policies as well as macroeconomic factors such as economic growth, inflation, and unemployment.

-Basic fundamental conditions in the Foreign Exchange Market
+Basic Fundamental Conditions in the Foreign Exchange Market

 (i) growth, inflation, and unemployment